NamanSatish/namansatish.github.io/_projects/proj_4.md

 {% enddetails %}
 </div>

+Now I can use this as my background without having to worry about the image not being straight!

 # Automatic Correspondence

+While manual correspondence is useful for small datasets, it is very time-consuming for larger datasets.
+In this section, we will explore how to automatically find correspondence points between images through Harris feature/corner detection, using the ANMS algorithm to select the best corners, making corner descriptors, and using these descriptors to find correspondence points between the images.

 ## Detecting Corner Features

-In this section, we computed a Harris matrix for our image, and chose the peaks with a limitation of a growing maximum in a region until we had a reasonable number of peaks.
+In this section, I started by computing a Harris matrix for our image, and chose the peaks with a limitation of a growing maximum in a region until we had a reasonable number of peaks.
 This was necessary to keep our values feasible for vectorization.
 I found around 45,000 to be the vectorization limit, and about 10,000 was a good compromise between speed and accuracy.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">